orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

       with cflags-hardened changes or add per-package hardening CFLAGS (e.g.
       Retpoline, CET) for UI toolkit packages that have a password UI widget, or for packages that process untrusted data or process sensitive data.
+* (5) No extra libstdc++ versioned symbol consistency verification via gcc_slot_<x>.
+You are responsible for ensuring the default GCC is set to the systemwide default when building Qt5 packages to avoid linking issues.

 Gentoo Prefix is not supported and deprecated on this overlay.